Sundanese people: Music

 Traditional Sundanese arts include various forms of music, dance, and martial arts.
-The most notable types of Sundanese music are angklung bamboo music, kecapi suling music, gamelan degung, reyog Sunda and rampak gendang.
+The most notable types of Sundanese music are angklung bamboo music, kacapi suling music, gamelan degung, reyog Sunda and rampak gendang.
 The Angklung bamboo musical instrument is considered one of the world heritages of intangible culture.

 The most well known and distinctive Sundanese dances are Jaipongan, a traditional social dance which is usually, but mistakenly, associated with eroticism.
 Other popular dances such as the Merak dance describe colourful dancing peafowls.
 Sisingaan dance is performed mainly in the Subang area to celebrate the circumcision ritual where the boy is seated upon a lion figure carried by four men.
 Other dances such as the Peafowl dance, Dewi dance and Ratu Graeni dance show Javanese Mataram courtly influences.

 Wayang golek puppetry is the most popular wayang performance for Sundanese people.
 Many forms of kejawen dance, literature, gamelan music and shadow puppetry (wayang kulit) derive from the Javanese.
 Sundanese puppetry is more influenced by Islamic folklore than the influence of Indian epics present in Javanese versions.

 The Pencak silat martial art in Sundanese tradition can be traced to the historical figure King Siliwangi of the Sunda Pajajaran kingdom, with Cimande as one of the most prominent schools.
 The recently developed Tarung Derajat is also a popular martial art in West Java.
 Kujang is the traditional weapon of the Sundanese people.